 - New home builders and renovation contractors who hire tradespeople on staff

 2. Trade contractors that specialize in a specific area such as plumbing contractors or heating, ventilation, and air-conditioning (HVAC) contractors.

-Non-residential construction sector (Industrial, Institutional & commercial, Engineering)
+Non-residential Construction Sector (Industrial, Institutional & Commercial, Engineering)

-Within industrial construction, there are many large, resource-based construction projects on the rise all across the country.
+In this sector, there are many large, resource-based construction projects on the rise all across the country.

 While industrial projects are planned in all provinces and territories, here are some examples of projects taking place across Canada:

-Institutional and commercial construction:
+Institutional and Commercial Construction: